Indexes and indexing overview in Azure Search

-An index is a persistent store of documents and other constructs used for filtered and full text search on an Azure Search service.
+In Azure Search, an index is a persistent store of documents and other constructs used for filtered and full text search on an Azure Search service.
 A document is a single unit of searchable data in your index.
-For example, an e-commerce retailer might have a document for each item they sell, a news organization might have a document for each article, etc. Mapping these concepts to more familiar database equivalents: an index is conceptually similar to a table, and documents are roughly equivalent to rows in a table.
+For example, an e-commerce retailer might have a document for each item they sell, a news organization might have a document for each article, and so forth.
+Mapping these concepts to more familiar database equivalents: an index is conceptually similar to a table, and documents are roughly equivalent to rows in a table.

 When you add/upload documents and submit search queries to Azure Search, you submit your requests to a specific index in your search service.
 The process of adding documents to an index is called indexing.

 Field types and attributes in an Azure Search index